-Tell us about managing the Vagaggle.
-The good and the bad.
+Tell us about managing your Insta life—the good and the bad.

 The good is definitely the people who follow me telling me how much of a difference it makes, because that’s all I’ve ever wanted—to just make someone think twice and make a slight difference in the world, even if it’s to just one person.

 Megan (@bodyposipanda) and I recently toured around the UK and I hang about in the background at some of the meet and greets and couldn’t quite believe that some people wanted to have pictures with me as well.
 It’s easy to understand why, as I am quite obviously a living legend but it was very surreal that other people are starting to discover that as well.

 The bad is definitely that people assume they can demand certain things from me, whether it’s creepy old men demanding nudes or followers expecting me to be an expert on every single thing that’s ever happened or existed in the world.
 There’s no wiggle room to be seen as learning or making a mistake.
 I also get a lot of people telling me their issues via DM and then asking how to deal with it because they know I’m a counsellor, and rarely do people think about how that affects me.